Blandford-Znajek jets in galaxy formation simulations: method and implementation: Jets with fixed power and direction: Results

 The thermal energy of entrained CGM appears largely subdominant for the `high' and `medium' power jet.
-We find that, upstream of the shock, the average fraction of thermal energy coming from CGM material is $0.04$ in the `high' power jet and $0.16$ in the `medium' power jet.
-In the 'low' power jet, however, the thermal energy from CGM material does becomes comparable to the total thermal energy of the jet lobes and we find that, in this case, the average fraction of thermal energy coming from CGM material in the upstream gas is $0.43$.
+In the 'low' power jet, however, the thermal energy from CGM material does becomes comparable to the total thermal energy of the jet lobes.
 Recall however that our estimate of the CGM thermal energy contribution assumes that this material has not undergone heating.
 The observation that, in the `high' power jet, our estimate is significantly lower than that of the total thermal energy {\it does not mean} that the thermal energy of CGM material is not important here.
 Rather, it means that if it is to be important, then it must have undergone shock heating which is indeed more significant for higher power jets (see Section~\ref{Subsec: Evolution of the jet lobes}).

 Turning now to the jets in the `dense' CGM case, we see that as we move along the jet axis, there is a significant redistribution in the total energy content, driven by the increasing fraction of energy in thermal form.
-The thermal energy then remains dominant out to the head of the jet and we find that the average fraction of energy in thermal form in the downstream gas ranges from $0.76$ in the `high' power case to $0.91$ in the `low' power case.
+The thermal energy then remains dominant out to the head of the jet.
 The `high' power jet run shows a significant increase in the contribution of thermal energy to the total which peaks around the location of the first recollimation shock and remains approximately constant out to the head of the jet.
 Naively, it may be tempting to attribute this increase in thermal energy distribution to the action of the recollimation shock alone.
 Whilst material in the jet channel that passes through this shock will undergo thermalisation, the slices in Fig.~\ref{fig: Slices thick dense fixedpower} show that there is a significant cocoon of shock-heated material that extends down almost to the base of the jet.
 Indeed, the thermal energy profile begins to increase upstream of the recollimation shock, hence the on-axis shock heating cannot be the sole actor driving this thermal profile.